tmewett/BrogueCE/CONTRIBUTING.md

 ### Branches and versions

-*master* should be the target of all PRs by default.
+The are two long-term branches:

+* *master* is for gameplay changes
+* *release* is for bugfixes and other non-gameplay changes, for patches to the current release.
+It is merged into *master* periodically.

 Any other public branches may be rebased and force-pushed at any time, so please be careful when branching from them.

-Brogue CE version numbers follow MAJOR.MINOR.PATCH.
-Essentially, patch-level releases don't change the gameplay experience in any way.
-Minor-point releases do, and may do so in a way which breaks replay and save compatibility.
+Brogue CE version numbers follow 1.MINOR.PATCH.
+Essentially, patch-level releases don't change the gameplay experience in any way--this is to avoid breaking saves and replays.
+Minor-point releases may do so.
-Major-point releases are not being considered right now!

 ### Style